raulb/ember-octane-workshop/notes/17-create-chat-message.md

       }),
     });

-    if (this.isDestroyed || this.isDestroying) return;
+    // Why’s this important?
+Let’s discuss as a group... if (this.isDestroyed || this.isDestroying) return;

-    if (!resp.ok) {
+    // If the response was *not OK* then throw an error if (!resp.ok) {
       throw new Error(
         'Problem creating message: ' + (await resp.text())
       );
     }

-    const newMessage = await resp.json();
+    // Grab the message data from the response const newMessage = await resp.json();

+    // Another one of these...
     if (this.isDestroyed || this.isDestroying) return;

-    this.messages = [
+    // Set `this.messages` to a new array with our brand new message at the end.
+    // We’ll also sneak in an extra `user` property while we’re here for some reason. this.messages = [
       ...this.messages,
       { ...newMessage, user: this.auth.currentUser },